fpereiro/gotoB/readme.md

       if (errorIndex !== undefined) return errorIndex;
 ```

-Before going into the second pass, we now define four helper functions:
+Before going into the second pass, we now define five helper functions:
 - `extract`, to get either the tag or the attributes from a diff item.
 - `place`, to place an element into the DOM in a desired position.
+- `processOpaque`, which splits an opaque element string into a normal element string and the contents of the opaque element.
 - `make`, to create a normal DOM element, an opaque element or a text/literal element.
 - `recycle`, to take a DOM element and update its attributes so it can be reused.